Blog

 After a traumatic event, both the body and brain tend to hold onto the defense mechanisms that were put in place, causing a person to experience post-traumatic stress disorder (PTSD).
 The body and mind fail to recognize if and when the perceived threat has passed.

-Some of the most common signs and symptoms of PTSD include anxiety, flashbacks, nightmares, and an inability to control thoughts, emotions, or feelings relating to the traumatic event.
+common signs and symptoms of PTSD include anxiety, flashbacks, nightmares, and an inability to control thoughts, or feelings relating to the traumatic event.